-Depression or major depressive disorder is a medical condition that causes a person to experience a very low mood.
+Depression causes a person to experience a very low mood.
 Sometimes, depression can be accompanied by catatonia, which is when a person does not respond to the world around them.

 The word catatonia comes from two Greek terms, kata, which means down, and tonas, which means tension or tone.

-In this article, learn about the symptoms of catatonic depression, as well as treatment options and how to cope.
+In this article, learn about the symptoms of catatonic depression, treatment options and how to cope.

-Catatonic depression is a subtype of depression characterized by not speaking or seeming to be in a daze for a prolonged period.
+Catatonic depression is a subtype of depression where a person does not speak or appears to be in a daze for a prolonged period.

-A person with catatonic depression does not respond to what is going on around them and may be silent and motionless.
+A person with catatonic depression does not respond to what is happening around them and may be silent and motionless.

-Doctors classify mental health disorders and dysfunctions using criteria in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5).
+Doctors classify mental health disorders and dysfunctions using the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5–TR).